 Science provides the foundations for understanding the world through the specific disciplines of biology, chemistry, and physics.
 Science has changed our lives and is vital to the world’s future prosperity, students are taught essential aspects of the knowledge, methods, processes and uses of science.
 They will recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 Students will understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

-At KS4, students follow the AQA exam board to study either GCSE biology or GCSE combined science.
+At KS4, students follow the AQA exam board to study three separate GCSEs in Biology, Chemistry and Physics or alternatively a Combined Science GCSE (double science).

 In Year 7, students visit the Natural History Museum and compete in the Science Fair competition, challenging the students to test their own hypothesis.
 The BioMedia Meltdown competition, where science and art collide is for students aged 11–14.
 This is led by the renowned Linnean Society.
 Our students have won many prizes over the years and have been invited to the celebration evening at the offices of Linnean society.
 Additional opportunities exist via the Nancy Rothwell prize, an award which celebrates specimen drawing in schools and highlights the benefits of combining art and science.